 Intensified Aircraft Cleaning Protocols

-JetBlue is trialing electrostatic fogging machines to achieve a higher level of cleaning -– picture an aerosol sanitizer that can get into corners that airline maintenance personnel cannot reach.
-Delta is using electrostatic sprayers that electrically charge and disperse liquid disinfectant in a fine mist.
+Several airlines are already using electrostatic fogging machines to achieve a higher level of cleaning – this video from AirCanada illustrates how an aerosol-style sanitizer can get into corners that airline maintenance personnel cannot reach.

 Airbus and Boeing are working with Colorado University at Boulder to determine the movement of the novel coronavirus through aircraft, given that earlier research indicates proximity to sick passengers impacts who becomes ill.
 They are also testing ultraviolet light as a possible disinfectant.
 Full scale tests of the new technology are being carried out now in the New York City subway system.